-Diplomatic envoys from Tehran and the White House began evaluating a second summit on April 14, 2026, to address the escalating blockade in the Strait of Hormuz.
+Diplomatic envoys from Tehran and the White House began evaluating a second summit to address the escalating blockade in the Strait of Hormuz.
 International energy markets remain on edge as specialized vessels monitor the primary shipping artery through which twenty percent of global oil consumption passes.
 Sources at Bloomberg indicate that both nations are seeking a diplomatic exit ramp before military commitments become permanent.
 Previous discussions in neutral territory laid the groundwork for this sudden interest in renewed dialogue.
+The diplomatic opening was described on April 14, 2026.

 Initial reports suggest that the second meeting would focus on maritime safety and the release of seized tankers.
 Naval commanders in the region have not yet received orders to stand down.
 Crude oil futures rose two percent following the confirmation of the diplomatic outreach.